In this post, you will find the current laws for the use of drones in Singapore.

 Maximum take-off weight (MTOW): Drones weighing more than 7 kilograms may only be used with appropriate permits (Operator & Activity Permits).

-Regulations for commercial pilots: Commercial pilots have to obtain an Operator Permit (valid for one year) and Activity Permits (valid for the planned maneuvers) at the Civil Aviation Authority of Singapore (CAAS).
+Regulations for commercial pilots: Commercial pilots have to obtain an Operator Permit (valid for one year) and Activity Permits (valid for the planned manoeuvres) at the Civil Aviation Authority of Singapore (CAAS).
 The Activity Permits are divided into two classes:

 Class 1: Use of a drone for commercial purposes or private for a take-off mass of more than 7 kilograms